-Sex and arthritis – how to make it work10 February 2020
+Sex and arthritis – how to make it work14 September 2021

-Arthritis can affect many different aspects of your life, including your relationships and sex life.
-The pain and unpredictability of arthritis can make simple movements such as standing, holding hands or even hugging difficult.
-It can cause physical discomfort and make sex less enjoyable.
+Arthritis can affect many different aspects of your life, including your self-esteem, relationships and sex life.

 Here are our top tips for sex and arthritis:

 Be prepared to talk openly with your partner about your concerns.
 You may experience periods of low self-esteem and feel less attractive because of your arthritis.